 What does the Chicago Booth Women's Network do?

 The Chicago Booth Women's Network is dedicated to connecting all the women of Booth and celebrating their professional and personal achievements.
 Through our regular, worldwide event series; monthly newsletter; and LinkedIn and Facebook groups we provide a forum for alumnae to exchange news and professional information.

 Chicago Booth Women's Network hosts four seasonal events throughout the year across the globe:

-- Spring Summit: Corporate events featuring a panel or speaker
+- Spring Summit: Professional development events featuring a panel or speaker

 - Summer Brunch: Casual gatherings for alumnae in late summer